flowscripter/docs/design/domain-model-concepts.md

 An operator is defined by:

-- properties: typed values which modify operator behaviour and can only be set before the operator is added to a graph
+- *properties*: typed values which modify operator behaviour and can only be set before the operator is added to a graph
-- parameters: typed values which modify operator behaviour and can be set while processing is occurring
+- *parameters*: typed values which modify operator behaviour and can be set while processing is occurring
-- pins:
+- *pins*:
-	- label: identifier for the pin
+	- *label*: identifier for the pin
-	- type (producer, consumer): whether the pin produces or consumes items
+	- *type* (producer, consumer): whether the pin produces or consumes items
-	- supportedPayloadTypes: supported item payload types for this pin
+	- *supportedPayloadTypes*: supported item payload types for this pin
-	- assignedPayloadType: item payload type assigned to the link connected to this pin
+	- *assignedPayloadType*: item payload type assigned to the link connected to this pin
-	- mandatory: the pin must be linked
+	- *mandatory*: the pin must be linked
-	- static (1, n): a fixed number of these pins
+	- *static* (1, n): a fixed number of these pins
-	- dynamic (added, removed, 0..*): an unknown, variable number of these pins
+	- *dynamic* (added, removed, 0..*): an unknown, variable number of these pins
-	- requested (add, remove, 0..n): a variable, but fixed maximum number of these pins
+	- *requested* (add, remove, 0..n): a variable, but fixed maximum number of these pins
-    - constraints: constraints defined between pins
+    - *constraints*: constraints defined between pins

 Example core operators:

-- producer: produce items
+- *produce*: produce items
-- consumer: consume items
+- *consume*: consume items
-- transform: modify or consume and produce new items e.g. Attribute Filter, Attribute Enricher
+- *transform*: modify or consume and produce new items e.g. Attribute Filter, Attribute Enricher
-- route e.g. Payload Type Router, Attribute Router, Scripted Router
+- *route*: e.g. Payload Type Router, Attribute Router, Scripted Router
-- filter: only pass on certain items e.g. a scripted filter:
+- *filter*: only pass on certain items e.g. a scripted filter:
     ```
     Filter(function (item) {
         return item.attributes["discard"] > 30;
     })
     ```
-- map: for each input item, map to a specific output value e.g. a scripted map operator:
+- *map*: for each input item, map to a specific output value e.g. a scripted map operator:
     ```
     Map(quote => quote.price)
     ```
-- batch: batch individual items into an array of items
+- *batch*: batch individual items into an array of items
-- sequence: split arrays of items into individual items
+- *sequence*: split arrays of items into individual items
-- data store: read or write to a data store
+- *data accessor*: read or write to a data store
-- adaptor: producer or consumer which can link with external sources and sinks of items e.g. webrtc, websockets
+- *adapt*: producer or consumer which can link with external sources and sinks of items e.g. webrtc, websockets
-- scatter: input items on a single input pin are scattered (according to implemented logic) across multiple output pins
+- *scatter*: input items on a single input pin are scattered (according to implemented logic) across multiple output pins
-- gather: input items on multiple input pins are gathered (according to implemented logic) and output on a single output pin
+- *gather*: input items on multiple input pins are gathered (according to implemented logic) and output on a single output pin
-- parallel (with scatter and gather): allows parallel processing - each input item is scattered across a number of parallel paths and the resulting items of each processing path are gathered together in correct order
+- *parallel* (with scatter and gather): allows parallel processing - each input item is scattered across a number of parallel paths and the resulting items of each processing path are gathered together in correct order
-- tee: output copies of the same input items onto multiple separate output pins
+- *tee*: output copies of the same input items onto multiple separate output pins
-- split: split input items into smaller output items on separate pins e.g. demultiplexer
+- *split*: split input items into smaller output items on separate pins e.g. demultiplexer
-- aggregate: combine multiple input items on separate pins into a single larger output item e.g. multiplexer
+- *aggregate*: combine multiple input items on separate pins into a single larger output item e.g. multiplexer

 ### Models

 Models define explicit typed structure access to:

-- item data e.g. packet structures for each specific payload type
+- *item data* e.g. packet structures for each specific payload type
-- physical and logical file data e.g. file formats and file content relationships
+- *physical and logical file data* e.g. file formats and file content relationships
-- metadata e.g. extracted semantic data
+- *metadata* e.g. extracted semantic data

 ### Registry

-The registry is updated by modules when they provide implementations of:
+The registry is updated by extensions when they provide implementations of:

 - payload types
 - item attribute keys